chitinlink/chitinlink.github.io/minecraft/index.md

 ### Basic info

 You must be whitelisted to join, ask me about it.
 You can use the regular Minecraft launcher if you want.
+We are playing **1.15.2** vanilla Minecraft.

 If you want something you made to have a tooltip on the server map, ask for it.